 Evidence/Documentation Submitted by the CMO Interventions Planned Intervention Evaluation Method Individual(s) Responsible Proposed Completion Date To ensure the Plan meets and requires its providers to meet DCH standards for timely access to care and services, Peach State Health Plan will continue the following initiatives described below: Providers are educated continuously on the appointment timely access standards.
 These standards are included in all monthly provider education packets and are discussed in all provider meetings.
 These standards are a required element within our New Provider Orientations, and are listed in our Provider Manual.
 Education is ongoing and targets all providers.
 Provider Relations Representatives perform an average of 60 provider visits per month each, and we currently have 16 Provider Relations Representatives in the field statewide.
-Marty Fallon, Sr. Director, Provider Relations, Peach State Health Plan Tracy Smith, Director, Provider Relations, Peach State Health Plan Provider Relations Staff ◆ Ongoing
+Marty Fallon, Sr. Director, Provider Relations, Peach State Health Plan Tracy Smith, Director, Provider Relations, Peach State Health Plan Provider Relations Staff • Ongoing

-Requirements-HS A AG's Findings and C CMO Required Corrective Actions (July 1, 201 4-June 30, 2015)

-The Myers Group will conduct quarterly provider surveys to identify providers who are non-compliant with one or more of the appointment timely access requirements.

-Providers whose appointment access exceeds any requirement will be re-educated via face-to-face visit by their assigned Provider Relations Representative on the timely access requirements within 14 calendar days of receipt of the audit results.
+Standard II-Furnishing of Services Requirements-HSAG' s Findings and CMO Required Corr rective Actions (July 1, 2014-Ju ne 30, 2015) The Myers Group will conduct quarterly provider surveys to identify providers who are non-compliant with one or more of the appointment timely access requirements.
+Providers whose appointment access exceeds any requirement will be re-educated via face-to- face visit by their assigned Provider Relations Representative on the timely access requirements within 14 calendar days of receipt of the audit results.
 The Provider Relations Representative will ask the provider for feedback regarding barriers to maintaining compliant timely access for appointments, and interventions will be proposed.
 The provider will be instructed to implement proposed interventions within seven (7) calendar days.
 These providers will be re-surveyed the following quarter to ensure they have become complaint with the timely access standards.
+Ongoing education & training.
 Providers failing to demonstrate compliance with the appointment timely access requirement after the second audit will receive a letter from PSHP explaining the area of non-compliance, and requiring them to submit a written Corrective Action Plan (CAP) that outlines the steps and process that will be implemented within the provider's practice to ensure they are able to meet the appointment access requirements.
-The non-compliant letters will be mailed out within 14 days of receipt of the audit results, and the CAP must be received from the providers within seven (7) calendar days of receipt of our letter.
-CAPs will be monitored by for compliance through the use of a secret shopper call(s) that will be made to the office by a Provider Relations Coordinator within 60 calendar days of the implementation of the provider's CAP.
-Providers who remain noncompliant will be reviewed by our Peer Review Committee for recommendation and action plan.
+The non-compliant letters will be Ongoing education & training.